Man holding human head stabs store clerk; mother found dead

 “It was traumatic, but it happened so fast that nobody really saw what was going on,” he said.
 “One lady came in this morning and said she actually saw somebody come in with something that was bloody and was carrying something with his arm.”

-As residents swapped stories, Flora stood by a growing cluster of balloons and shouted out details of Mike’s condition to drivers who slowed along the main street to check in.
+As residents swapped stories, Flora stood by a growing cluster of balloons and shouted out details of Wagner’s condition to drivers who slowed along the main street to check in.

 “He’s super nice and outgoing.
 He’s the epitome of what this place stands for,” he said.
 “He always has jokes for you in the line, and he goes out of the way to know your name.”